Idora Park (Youngstown)

-Idora Park (1899–1984) was a northeastern Ohio amusement park popularly known as "Youngstown's Million Dollar Playground."
+Idora Park (1899–1984) was an amusement park in Youngstown, Ohio, United States, also known as "Youngstown's Million Dollar Playground."

 Built by the Youngstown Park and Falls Street Railway Company, the park's expansion coincided with the growth of the South Side of Youngstown, Ohio, in the Fosterville neighborhood.
 Prior to its closure in the wake of a devastating fire, Idora Park was one of the nation's few remaining urban amusement parks.

 Opening and early development

 The park opened as Terminal Park on May 30, 1899, which was Decoration Day (now known as Memorial Day).
 At that time in America, it was common for amusement parks called trolley parks to sprout at the end of trolley lines to generate weekend revenue.
 Without an admission fee, anyone who could afford the trolley fare could enter the park.
 This trolley park's first season presented its guests a bandstand, theater, dance pavilion, a roller coaster, a circle swing, and concession stands.
 It was later renamed Idora Park.

 When a bridge spanning the Mahoning River opened on Youngstown's Market Street on May 23, 1899, the entire South Side was unrolled for development.
 The trolley line linking the downtown to Idora Park ran south on Market, west on Warren, south on Hillman Street, Sherwood west to Glenwood Avenue, then cruised through Parkview Avenue (west) into the Idora terminal.